oliver1112/udacity-DRL-nanodegree-project-Navigation/report.md

 ## Plot of Rewards
-The Environment solved in 300 episodes.
-The reward changes with the number of episodes as shown below:
+The Environment solved in 300 episodes, which means it receive an average reward (over 100 episodes) of at least +13.
+The reward changes with the number of episode as shown below:
 ![Plot][image3]